-What More UK Limited Modern Slavery & Human Trafficking Statement – Financial Year 2017/2018
+Modern Slavery & Human Trafficking Statement – Financial Year 2022 /2023

-What More UK Limited is committed to ensure that human rights are respected and all suppliers must adhere to a strict ethical code of conduct.
+The Group is committed to ensure that human rights are respected, and all suppliers must adhere to a strict ethical code of conduct.

 The following steps are taken:

 - All business partners and suppliers are required to adhere to a strict ethical code of practice and a comprehensive due diligence programme is followed.
 If our due diligence process reveals any issues, we are committed to taking appropriate action including but not limited to:

 - Training – We conduct training for our procurement/buying team so that they understand the signs of modern slavery and what to do if they suspect that it is taking place within our supply chain.
 The Company also provides appropriate training and awareness information to all staff including the leadership team who receive detailed training to help them spot the signs of exploitation in victims and how to resolve any concerns relating to modern slavery and human trafficking.